- B.C. Home

 AANDC Designated Persons with Disabilities Moving Off-Reserve: October 1, 2012October 1, 2012

 Persons with the PWD designation through Aboriginal Affairs and Northern Development Canada (AANDC) who leave a reserve and subsequently apply for income assistance with the ministry will be required to complete the same financial application process as all enquirers, receive an orientation and to demonstrate a reasonable work search.
-[For more information on application for BC Employment and Assistance, see Related Links – BC Employment and Assistance Application Stage 1 and Stage 2, Work Search and Orientation.]
+[For more information on application for BC Employment and Assistance, see Related Links – BC Employment and Assistance Application Stage 1 – Prospecting and Stage 2 – Eligibility Review, Work Search and Orientation.]

-However, the applicant may not be required to complete a new PWD Designation Application as their PWD designation information on file with AANDC, or with the First Nations Social Development Society (FNSDS), can be made available for adjudication for the PWD designation by Health Assistance Branch (HAB).
+However, the applicant may not be required to complete a new PWD Designation Application as their PWD designation information on file with AANDC, or with the British Columbia Aboriginal Network on Disability Society (BCANDS), can be made available for adjudication for the PWD designation by Health Assistance Branch (HAB).

 To initiate the release of the client's AANDC PWD designation information, the Employment and Assistance Worker (EAW) will complete the following steps: